miku/productivego/Slides.md

 # Go blurs the line

-* Go first appeared on November 10, 2009 (remember [Google Tech Talks](https://www.youtube.com/watch?v=rKnDgT73v8s)?)
+* Go first appeared on November 10, 2009 -- remember [Google Tech Talks](https://www.youtube.com/watch?v=rKnDgT73v8s)?

-A few years before, there seemingly was a cold war going, since Erik Meijer et al. published [Static Typing Where Possible, Dynamic Typing When Needed:The End of the Cold War Between Programming Languages](https://www.ics.uci.edu/~lopes/teaching/inf212W12/readings/rdl04meijer.pdf).
+A few years before, there seemingly was a cold war going on, e.g. [Erik Meijer](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) et al. published [Static Typing Where Possible, Dynamic Typing When Needed: The End of the Cold War Between Programming Languages](https://www.ics.uci.edu/~lopes/teaching/inf212W12/readings/rdl04meijer.pdf).

 The paper goes into a "softer type system" direction, but Go also wanted to end this war.
-It wanted to be a safe language (static) that was fun to write (dynamic).
+It wanted to be a *safe* language (static) that was *fun* to write (dynamic).

-On part of that is: Can I run this instantly?
-And in Go, you can, with `go run prog.go` it sure feels fast.
+One part of that is - can I run code instantly?
+And in Go, you can, with `go run prog.go` - which will usually be fast.

 ----

-# Go is fast enough
+# Go is *fast enough*

 * Go is not the fastest language, but fast enough
-* there is a (assumed) optimum for a given problem, between how fast it is, and how quickly you can implement it
+* there is a (assumed) optimum for a given problem, between how fast a solution is, and how quickly you can implement it

-A tradeoff between time spent and runtime, e.g. as you **increase** the time spent on programming, the running time **comes down**.
+A tradeoff between time spent and running time - e.g. as you **increase** the time spent on programming, the running time **comes down**.

 ![](static/exp.png)